Mulling/mulling.github.io/content/pages/fat-threads.md

 > The child inherits copies of the parent's set of open file descriptors.
 Each file descriptor in the child refers to the same open file description   (see open(2)) as the corresponding file descriptor in the parent.
 This means that the two file descriptors share open file status flags, file offset, and signal-driven I/O attributes [...]

-This also happens if files are not marked with **FD_CLOEXEC** prior to **exec(3)**.
+This will also happen if files are not marked with **FD_CLOEXEC** prior to **exec(3)**.
 Yes, we can do anything we want with the parents file descriptors, and if we are clever, structures in memory also ;).
 This is also true even if we didn't fork at all.
 Making some changes to our shared library to test the former.
 ```c
 #include <fcntl.h>
 #include <stdio.h>